Why do people buy?

-Why is a Chief Behavioral Officer beneficial to companies?
+Why is a chief behavioral officer beneficial to companies?

 In the end, aren’t we all just searching for answers?
 We’ve been conditioned since infancy to question why.
 From the days of probing anyone who will listen about why things are the way they are, to the years of education where having a sense of curiosity was ingrained.

-Now, throughout adulthood, there is a constant search to understand how our business decisions will affect the future...
+Now, throughout adulthood, there is always the search to understand how our business decisions will affect the future...

 Behavioral psychology’s influence on Chief Behavioral Officers

 Weapons of Influence

 This book (along with others like Thinking, Fast and Slow and Nudge: Improving Decisions about Health, Wealth, and Happiness) has been making waves in the marketing field for years.
 It’s inspiring marketers and other executives to go back to school for MSc and Ph.D. programs to get specialized in behavioral psychology and economic theories.
 With this new wave of qualification, the supply side of CBOs is meeting the increasing demand.

-In recent years, there has been a heightened focus on measuring behavior rather than just attitudes and intention.
+In recent years, there has been a heightened focus on measuring behavior rather than just attitudes and intentions.
 While attitudes have been cited to lead to intentions, the gap between intentions and actual behavior is daunting (and honestly, every researcher’s primary limitation).

 A CBO will apply their wealth of knowledge to business objectives.
 They will be able to use psychological and economic principles that are backed by empirical findings to formulate design, copy, and placement that is optimized to your desired business goals.
-Plus, they will be able to provide you with the reasons why it is effective.
+Plus, they will be able to provide you with the reasons why this is effective.
 No more gut feelings leading your company into the unknown.